 The LPS Dispatch Center serves as the after-hours point of contact for the entire district.

-The Littleton Public Schools Security Department monitors and maintains the security systems.
-This includes the access control, closed circuit television systems (CCTV) and various intruder detection systems.
-The security components are fully integrated at each school.
+The Littleton Public Schools Security Department monitors and maintains the districts Unified Security System.
+This includes the access control, video management systems, audio surveillance, duress, and mass notification systems.
 All of the schools’ systems comprise a seamless, districtwide networked security management system that is monitored twenty-four hours a day, seven days a week by District Security Officers (DSO) at the district’s Education Services Center (ESC) security office.

 In addition to monitoring the security system, the District Security Department also monitors the Fire and HVAC controls for the entire district.
 The District Security Officers assist and communicate with appropriate parties.

 LPS Security's goal is to respond efficiently to all types of emergencies.
 A patrol is available 24/7.
 District Security Officers patrol and check the grounds for suspicious activities and safety concerns.
 District Security Officers also work very closely with law enforcement in school-related responses.
 The patrol team also has the ability to monitor the entire district security system from any remote location.
 This capability is invaluable in large school-based and/or community emergencies.

 All schools have Incident Command Teams that are prepared to deal with all hazards responses to emergencies.

 All LPS schools have partnered with Red Cross and are certified members of the Ready Rating program.